 How to choose a business card for bad credit

-If you’re in the market for a business credit card and your credit isn’t good, there are a few things you need to look out for:
+If you’re in the market for a business credit card and your credit isn’t good, there are a few things to think over while shopping for one:

-While you could use a personal credit card to fund your business, that can get tricky when it comes to deducting expenses.
-If all of your personal and business spending is combined on the same card, that could complicate tax filing.
-So having two cards, one business and one personal, can solve that problem.
+- Should you get a business credit card?
+In short, yes.
+While you could use a personal credit card to fund your business, that can get tricky when deducting expenses.
+If all your personal and business spending is combined on the same card, that could also complicate tax filing.
+So, keeping your business and personal spending separate can solve that problem.

-*All information about the Capital One Spark Classic for Business and Wells Fargo Business Secured has been collected independently CreditCards.com and has not been reviewed or approved by the issuer.
+*All information about the Business Advantage Unlimited Cash Rewards Secured credit card and Capital One Spark 1% Classic Card has been collected independently CreditCards.com and has not been reviewed or approved by the issuer.